1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 Additional detail regarding home health quality and patient survey star ratings can be found [here](https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/HomeHealthQualityInits/HHQIHomeHealthStarRatings).

-This data will be analyzed and presented on three levels:
+The quality and patient survey data will be analyzed and presented on three levels:

 * National level
 * State level